raspberrypilearning/edit-the-web/en/step_2.md

 If you take a look, you'll notice that the information contained within the ```<head>``` element isn't displayed on the page.
 It is mostly filled with information for your browser, to give it specific instructions on how to understand your code.

 We will include this information in every website we make.
-At this stage, we'll only be looking at the Title from the information in the site header.
+In this project, we'll only be looking at the **Title** from the information in the site header.

 --- task ---
 Change the title of your website now by editing the text between the two ```<title>``` tags.

+You *could* write anything you want here, but we suggest you make it something about your chosen figure, so the browser tabs of you user are helpful.
 --- /task ---